 Can Creatine Help Women Lose Weight?

-Creatine won’t directly help with losing weight.
+Creatine won’t directly help women lose weight.
 It can only indirectly help by causing an energy boost, which would lead to more power in your workouts.

 Resistance training will create muscle growth, and more muscles mean that you can burn calories faster.

-But as I mentioned earlier, creatine will make your body retain water.
+But as I mentioned earlier, creatine can make your body retain water.
 It will add 1-3 pounds on the scale.

 If you are looking to lose weight, then it’s best to talk to a health professional about a proper diet and exercise program.